mintlify/vscode-link/README.md

 ## How to link your documents

-1. Create a .docs folder
+1. Create a docs folder
-2. In the .docs folder place your markdown documentation files
+2. In the docs folder place your markdown documentation files
 3. At the top of your files place "\[\]\(desired-code-file-path\)" followed by a newline.
 4. Navigate through your code and see your documentation appear when you hover over your code file.
 5. Open up your document by pressing Cmd/Ctrl+8